ymaghzaz/chatbot103/src/README.md

-Create a folder for your bot
+Folder for your bot
 --------------------

-`mkdir my-first-recast-bot`
+Create folder: `mkdir my-first-recast-chatbot`
-`cd my-first-recast-bot`
+Go to your folder: `cd my-first-recast-chatbot`

 Clone the repository
 --------------------